 Horatio’s Garden is named after Horatio Chapple, who was a volunteer at the Duke of Cornwall Spinal Treatment Centre, Salisbury, in his school holidays.

 Horatio and his father David Chapple – a spinal surgeon at Salisbury Hospital – came up with the idea for a garden and Horatio drew up a questionnaire to find out what the patients wanted.

 Tragically, Horatio was killed at the age of 17 by a polar bear.
-There followed an outpouring of love and goodwill – and donations flooded in for his garden to be created.
+There followed an outpouring of love and goodwill, with donations flooding in for his garden to be created.

-Cleve used Horatio’s patient research as the starting point for the design and then listened to the views of everyone involved – patients, nurses, therapists, doctors, managers… he even asked us to take him around the site in a hospital bed and a wheelchair to get a patient’s perspective.The garden song
+Cleve used Horatio’s patient research as the starting point for the design and then listened to the views of everyone involved – patients, nurses, therapists, doctors and managers.
+He even asked us to take him around the site in a hospital bed and a wheelchair to get a patient’s perspective.The garden song